centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/commands.md

 ### SSH connector

-Centreon SSH Connector is a free software from Centreon available under the Apache Software License version 2 (ASL 2.0).
+Centreon SSH Connector is free software from Centreon available under the Apache Software License version 2 (ASL 2.0).
-It speeds up execution checks over SSH when used along Centreon Engine.
+It speeds up execution checks over SSH when used with Centreon Engine.

 #### Installation

 Centreon recommends using its official packages.
-Most of Centreon’ endorsed software are available as RPM packages.
+Most of Centreon’s endorsed software is available as RPM packages.

 Run the following commands as privileged user: